bensurman/angular-screenmatch/README.md

 $scope.portable.unbind(); //now I no longer react to changes!
 ```

-Check out the [section on how resize events are handled for details](#how-resize-events-are-handled) for more information on listeners.
+Check out the [section on how resize events are handled](#how-resize-events-are-handled) for more information on listeners.

 If you only want to execute some code when a screen size is initially matched, execute it in the callback for `once`.
 This is great for things like loading data from a backend.